Bang's problem and symplectic invariants: Bang's problem for two directions of planks

 \begin{theorem} Let a convex body $K\subset \mathbb{R}^n$ be covered by a family of planks $P_1,\ldots, P_m$, whose normals have only two distinct directions.
 Then the sum of widths of the planks in the norm with the unit ball $K-K$ is at least $1$, that is the Bang conjecture holds in this case. \end{theorem}

 \begin{proof} If all the planks are parallel to each other then the assertion is evidently true.
-Assume there are two distinct normals $n_1,n_2\in V^*$ (we put $V=\mathbb R^n$).
+Assume there are two distinct normals $n_1,n_2\in V^*$ (we put $V=\mathbb R^n$ and normalize $n_1$ and $n_2$ by the norm with unit ball $(K-K)^\circ$).
 Obviously, the projection

-reduces the problem to the following planar case: The projection (denote it by $K$ again) is inscribed in the unit square $abcd$ (let $a$ be the left bottom and $b$ be left top), that is $K$ contains the points on every side of $abcd$.
-Let those points be $p,q,r,s$ ($p\in ad$, $q\in ab$, $r\in bc$, $s\in cd$), we allow some of the to coincide.
-Assume $K$ to be covered by a set of horizontal and vertical planks with sum of widths (now widths can be considered Euclidean) less than $1$.
+reduces the problem to the following planar case: The projection (denote it by $K$ again) is inscribed in the unit square $abcd$ (let $a$ be the left bottom and $b$ be left top), that is $K$ contains points on every side of $abcd$.
+The unit square appears because the normalization of $n_1$ and $n_2$ simply means that their ranges on $K$ both have unit lengths.

+Let the points where the projection of $K$ touches the sides $ab$ and $cd$ be $p$, $q$ respectively, see Figure~\ref{fig:abcd}.
+Assume $K$ to be covered by a set of horizontal and vertical planks with sum of widths (now the vertical and horizontal widths are in fact Euclidean) less than $1$.
 Also choose such a covering with the minimal number of planks.

 If there are only two planks then the result is well known, see~\cite{ohmann1957} or \cite[Lemma~10.1.1]{bezdek2010book}.
-So we assume that there are $k$ vertical planks and at least $k$ horizontal planks (we interchange the axes if needed).
+So we assume that there are $k$ vertical planks and at least $k$ horizontal planks (we interchange the axes if needed), $k>1$.

-Consider the points of $K$ not covered with the vertical planks, they split into $k+1$ convex sets $M_1\cup M_2\cup\dots\cup M_{k+1}$ ordered from left to right, we allow some of them to be empty.
+Consider the points of $K$ not covered with the vertical planks, they split into $k+1$ convex sets $M_1\cup M_2\cup\dots\cup M_{k+1}$ ordered from left to right, some of the $M_i$ may be empty.
 These sets have to be covered with horizontal planks and this reduces to cover their projection to the $0y$ axis with a set of segments.
-Definitely, one needs at most $k+1$ segments to cover those projections, and we now that $k$ segments are really needed.
-Now consider the cases:
+Definitely, one needs at most $k+1$ segments to cover those projections, and we know that $k$ segments are really needed.
+Now consider the cases (Figure~\ref{fig:cases} may be of help):